mcombeau/ft_transcendance/notes.md

+- Login
+    - Login with 42 in navbar
+    - Fuck off from finalize login if not signing in
+	- for each page check authentication and redirect with 404 if not authenticated

 - Profile

   - Fix online/offline status AGAIN
-  - CSS fix buttons and maybe font size on smaller screen

-- Cleanup

-  - passwords
+- Chat
     - limit number of password retries on join/accept invite
-    - tell user to fuck off if wrong username/password
+    - tell user to fuck off if wrong chat password
-  - allow access to chat/leaderboard ... but prompt for sign in

 - Game